StructureFold2/StructureFold3/README.md

 + Merge sam_filter and sam_to_rtsc, making this step one module.
 Although samtools is ubiquitous, the future module will probably be pure Python.
 Therefore samtools will probably be removed from the dependencies.

++ Rework batch_fold_rna entirely.
+The input files and options need updating, and a consistency check needs to be added between the fasta/react.
+Although the module supports multi-threading, it currently distributes one thread per RNA regardless of the RNA's length.
+The future version will call Fold-smp and use all specified cores to fold one RNA at a time.